ivuorinen/hiha-arvio/README.md

 ## 🎯 What is HihaArvio?

 "Hiha-arvio" literally means "sleeve estimate" in Finnish - those quick, informal estimates you pull out of thin air (or your sleeve) when someone asks "how long will this take?"
-This app embraces that chaos with a gesture-based estimation tool that responds to how vigorously you shake your device.
+This app embraces that chaos with a gesture-based estimation tool.
+Just shake your device and discover what estimate emerges from your sleeve.

-**Shake lightly**: Conservative estimates (minutes to hours) **Shake vigorously**: Ambitious estimates (days to weeks) **Shake like your life depends on it**: Comedy gold ("when hell freezes over", "3 lifetimes", "never")

 ## ✨ Features